 The laboratory staff also processes serum for vessel 77 (HPV Serum) on SPs aged 14-59 as part of an SP's blood processing profile.
-The vessels are stored at $-20^{\circ}$ C and shipped to the CDC (Kristi Singletary Meadows) laboratory weekly.
+The vessels are stored at -20°C and shipped to the CDC/Human Papillomavirus Laboratory weekly.